04/10/23

 • The period of disqualification may be reduced or avoided if there are Special Reasons relating to the Offence only.
 For more about Special Reasons, please follow the link: Special Reasons

-It is evident from the New Guidelines that conviction for the most serious categorisation for the Offence will result in a custodial sentence.
+It is evident from the new Sentencing Guidelines that conviction for the most serious categorisation for the Offence will result in a custodial sentence.

 For any person being investigated for, or having been charged with the Offence, or any driving offence it is important to obtain legal representation as soon as possible.